puppipay/education/README.md

+#### Education

+Education is needed for us to live properly using known "knowledge".

+- Some of these are encoded as laws

+- Some of these are encoded as best practices

+- Some of these are encoded as beliefs and practices

+- Some are left to freedom of individual

+- Some of applicable for communities, systems and nations

-# education
+#### Absence of education

+- Improper use of system

+- Resulting in harm and damages to various parties

+#### Wrong use of education

+- Results in improper use of system

+- Resulting in harm and damages to various parties

+- Expected gains won't come

-Education for humans
+#### Education for humans

+Review of various factors/doubts we face as humans

-How salary can be increased.
+- How salary can be increased.
 From where does the money come

-How wealth is created
+- How wealth is created

-What is sustainable wealth creation
+- What is sustainable wealth creation

-What is bank
+- What is bank

+so on

 ## Dash wallet (Financial) (Notes-1)